besnik/tutorials/linux-setup/readme.md

 - `cat /var/log/syslog | less` - displays Linux syslog
 - `grep sshd.\*Failed /var/log/auth.log | less` - displays failed SSH login attempts
 - `grep sshd.*Did /var/log/auth.log | less` - displays failed connections

+## X.509 certificates (used in SSL/TLS protocols)

+X.509 certificate is digital document that has been digitally signed and/or encoded.

+Note: SSL protocol in all versions is NOT secure and you shouldn't use it.
+Always rely on latest version of TLS protocol.

+### Certificate Formats

+There are multiple formats (encodings) for X.509 certificate.
+And unfortunately different companies use same file extension (e.g. .crt) for different formats (problem is mostly between windows and linux worlds).

+- PEM format
+  - ASCII+BASE64 format prefixed with a `—– BEGIN ...`
+  - File extensions: .pem, .cer (linux), .crt (linux), .key (linux - holds private key)
+- DER format
+  - Binary format, windows exports certificate by default in DER format using different extensions!
+Careful!
+  - File extension: .der, .cer (windows), .crt (windows), key (windows - holds private key)
+  - Convert to PEM using `openssl x509 -inform der -in to-convert.der -out converted.pem`

+### Inspect certificate details

+On linux type `openssl x509 -in certificate.pem -fingerprint -text -noout`

+### Certificate chain

+Certificates are usually issues by certificate authority (CA) and chained together using an identifier.

+- Each certificate is identified using `X509v3 Subject Key Identifier`.
+- Parent certificate is linked using `X509v3 Authority Key Identifier`

+The above are not serial number of certificates.

+When a client is connecting to a server secured with a certificate the client must trust certificate authority (CA) that created the certificate of the server.
+In other words the CA certificate must be present on client system in trusted certificate storage.
+This way the client can verify that certificate of the server was issued by trusted CA and connection could be established.

+For _self signed_ certificates it is common practice that client has to import root and/or intermediate certificate of CA to ensure self-signed certificate of the server is accepted.
+This is true for multiple scenarios including setting HTTPS on your web server using self-signed certificates or configuring docker client (dameon on client) that should talk to Container Regitry protected by self signed certificate.